siriusctrl/UniPublic/COMP90020 DA/Distributed Transactions.md

     - Use *<u>getStatus</u>* on parent, whose coordinator should remain active for a while
     - If parent does not reply
       - abort
-- Flatten two phase commit (alternative)
+- Flat two phase commit (alternative)
   - The Root coordinator could directly contact every other node on the tree instead of only contacting its children
+  -